audy/stitch/README.md

 dumped in a file called `<prefix>-singletons` and are in FASTQ format.
 These can then be trimmed and combined with contigs to do a _de novo_ assembly.

-Stitch is licensed under the GNU GPL v3.
+Stitch is licensed under the MIT open source license.
+See `LICENSE.md` for details.

 # Citing Stitch